FBW44-2/Mentoring/03_mentoring/README.md

 # Part B
-This part of exercise focus on consuming promises with .then and .catch methods and async/await.
+This part of exercise focus on consuming promises with `.then` and `.catch` methods and `async`/`await`.
 These methods are very important, not only in consuming but for transforming and combining promises.

 ## Exercise 1
 Try to log the return value of a promise into console without using then/catch or async/await.